×

 Think of it like your Office 365 or Google Workspace subscription, but applied to warehouse logistics.

-Here, you don't purchase a license.
-You sign up for a subscription (usually monthly or annual) that gives you access to the WMS platform.
+Here, you are not buying a license.
+You are subscribing to a service (usually monthly or annual) which gives you access to the WMS platform.

 The SaaS WMS solution provider (like Sitaci) handles all the technical aspects.
 The software is hosted on their secure servers.
-They manage the infrastructure, system availability, backups, maintenance, and, most importantly, all updates.
+They manage the infrastructure, system availability, backups, maintenance, and, crucially, all updates.

-You don't need to install any additional hardware.
-You can access your Warehouse Management System via a simple web browser, wherever you are.
+You do not need to install any additional computer hardware.
+You access your Warehouse Management System via a simple web browser, wherever you are.

 You're not buying a product; you're buying access to a complete, scalable service.